charanmahendaran/Samsung-RISC-V-Workshop/README.md

 This intensive training program is designed to provide hands-on experience in RISC-V-based SoC design and embedded systems development, equipping participants with industry-relevant skills in open-source hardware and software tools.

 ## Key Learning Modules
 ✅ Application to Machine Code: Understand how RISC-V streamlines application execution at the machine level.
 ✅ RISC-V Verilog to GDS: Learn to convert RISC-V RTL into silicon-ready layouts using open-source EDA tools.
-✅ Hands-on with VSD Squadron Board: Develop, test, and program real-world applications on the VSD Squadron Mini RISC-V development board.
+✅ Hands-on with VSD Squadron Board: Develop, test, and program real-world applications on the VSD Squadron Mini RISC-V board.

 ## Expert Instructor
 <b>Kunal Ghosh </b> – Founder, VLSI System Design (VSD).